 What is Distributive Bargaining?

-In the business world, several situations arise where partners are required to divide the resources that they have shared before or have earned through a business.
+In the business world, several situations arise where partners are required to divide the fixed resources that they have shared before or have earned through a business.
 The goal of each party is to gain maximum share.
 Thus, conflicts arise among the parties taking part in distributive bargaining.
-Because of this, distributive negotiation is also called “win-lose bargaining” or “claiming value” or “zero-sum bargaining.”
+Because of this, distributive negotiation strategy is also called “win-lose bargaining” or “claiming value” or “zero-sum bargaining.”

 The need for distributive bargaining arises when the resource is in a fixed amount, and there is no scope of expanding it.
 The distributive bargaining is the same as dividing a pie or slicing up a pie.

-In business terms, distributive bargaining mainly used to tackle issues like price and money.
+In business terms, distributive bargaining mainly used to tackle issues like minimum price and money.
 In the bargaining process, both parties intend to convince the other party to choose the way that will be beneficial for them.

-However, the bargaining process is further complicated by the reservation point of each individual taking part in the negotiation.
+However, the bargaining process is further complicated by the reservation point of each individual taking part in the integrative negotiation.
 The reservation point can be referred to as the least favorable point of each individual where they might get agreed to accept the deal or terms of negotiation.

 Therefore, each party involved in the bargain tries to figure out the others’ reservation points so they can present a deal that is closest to the reservation point of the other party.
 In this way, they also make sure that they don’t end up going too far from the opponent’s reservation point.